PolymeshAssociation/polymesh-documentation-site/docs/200-core-concepts/030-identity/040-advanced/050-subsidized.md

 1. **Account Restrictions**:
    - When an account has an active subsidy, it cannot submit non-subsidized transactions
    - Only specific transactions, defined in the chain runtime are eligible for subsidization.
-AAll transaction related to Asset and Identity management are supported.
+All transactions related to Asset and Identity management are supported.
    - This restriction helps prevent fee circumvention and ensures proper subsidy tracking

 2. **Batch Transaction Restrictions**: